hasthpoojary/Smart-Chatbot-using-Java-OOPS-/README.md

 ## Features

-* Teach the chatbot new information
+* Teach the chatbot new information.
-* Ask questions about learned topics
+* Ask questions about learned topics.
-* Save knowledge automatically
+* Save knowledge automatically.
-* Load saved knowledge when the program starts
+* Load saved knowledge when the program starts.
-* View all stored knowledge
+* View all stored knowledge.
-* Simple menu-driven interface
+* Simple menu-driven interface.

 ## Files